-On saturday afternoon we started our unique camp at Prani Sanctuary.
-All the 14 enthusiast participants including kids and adults started the Prani Sanctuary tour along with the Madhusudhan Shukla which was followed by wildlife quiz and night walk.
-We also celebrated the birthday, which was the fun part of the camp.
-In the morning we had morning walk, animal footprint cast and lots of activities.
-Overall participants enjoyed the camp and found informative and energetic.
-And we concluded the camp on sunday afternoon with the beautiful group picture.
+On Saturday afternoon we started our unique camp at Prani Sanctuary near Bengaluru.
+All the 14 enthusiast participants including kids and adults started the Prani Sanctuary tour along with the Madhusudhan Shukla.
+This was followed by a wildlife quiz and night walk.
+We also celebrated the birthday of a participant, which was the fun part of the camp.
+In the morning we had a morning trail when animal footprint cast were taken along with several other activities.
+Overall participants enjoyed the camp and found it very informative.
+The camp concluded on Sunday afternoon with the beautiful group photograph.

-A small group of butterfly lovers huddled up on chilly morning at Jarakbande Tree Park.
-The nature trail was conducted along newly developed pathway around the tree park.
-A group of tiger butterflies were seen seeking alkaloids from damaged plants.
-The group got to witness egg laying by emigrants and saw caterpillar of gull on caparis plants.
-The trail was followed by butterfly count which was conducted in groups inside the butterfly habitat of tree park.
+A nature trail to conduct a Butterfly Count was conducted along newly developed pathway around the Jarakbande Kaval tree park.
+The group saw tiger butterflies seeking alkaloids from damaged rattlepod plants.
+The group got to witness egg laying by emigrants and saw caterpillar of gull butterfly on caper plants.
+The trail was followed by a butterfly count conducted in groups inside the butterfly habitat of the tree park.

-A group of 15 ventured on a hidden trail on the foothills of Karnala forest.
-The beauty of this trail was that it was a canopy trail as most of the trail was shaded with trees and bushes and the group had entire forest to themselves.
+A group of 15 ventured on a hidden trail around the foothills of the Karnala forest.
+The beauty of this trail was that it was a canopied trail as most of the trail was shaded with trees and bushes and the group had the entire forest to themselves.
 The hidden trail provided an array of sightings from tree frogs to butterfly eggs.
-It took four hours for the group to decipher dense forest trails.
-The group was throughly mesmerised with the forest bathing exercise they experienced.
+It took four hours for the group to decipher the dense forest trails.
+The group was thoroughly mesmerised with the forest bathing exercise they experienced.

-A group of 31 students accompanied by their passionate teachers joined us on a flowery trail at Kharghar Valley.
-Younger and older students got enchanted with the plant and animal life they witnessed along the route.
+A group of 31 students accompanied by their enthuisastic teachers joined us on a flowery trail at Kharghar Valley.
+Young as well as older students got enchanted with the plant and animal life they saw along the route.
 Dr. Shubhalaxmi and Isaac Kehimkar conducted the two hour walk.

-On 30 September 2018 iNaturewatch Foundation conducted nature trail for students of Udaan India Foundation.
+On 30 September 2018, iNaturewatch Foundation conducted nature trail for students sponsored by the Udaan India Foundation.
 The trail was conducted by Preeti Dalvi and Wilma DCunha.
-Students learned about the mangroves and their importance in our day to day life.
+Students learned about the mangroves and their importance for our well-being.

-A group of 15 nature enthusiasts from all age groups joined us today on a sunny trail to Kharghar Valley.
+A group of 15 nature enthusiasts from different age groups joined us today on a sunny trail to Kharghar Valley.
 The group was led by Isaac Kehimkar and Dr. Shubhalaxmi.
-The group saw around 20 species of wildflowers most of which were seasonal.
-The group learnt the association of flower colour, size and shape with that of their pollinators.
+The group saw around 20 species of wildflowers.
+The group learnt about the association of flower colour, size and shape with that of their pollinators.

-We conducted a butterfly walk at Jarakbande Kaval Foreest for the 11 participants.
+We conducted a butterfly walk at Jarakbande Kaval Forest Park for 11 participants.
 The walk was lead by Mr. Madhusudhan Shukla.
-The walk began at 8.00 am and ended at 10.00 am.
+The walk began at 8.00 am and concluded at 10.00 am.
 The participants enjoyed the walk as many found it to be very informative.

 We conducted our monsoon special insect safari in Nagala Block, Sanjay Gandhi National Park.
 Ms. Priti Choghale conducted the walk for 31 enthusiast participants with Ms. Preeti Dalvi.
 People joined us from the different parts of the city.
 The trail was full of insect action.
 Today was a hawkmoth caterpillar day.
 We saw varieties of huge hawkmoth caterpillars, spiders, moths, butterflies and other insects like grasshoppers and beetles.
 There were various wildflowers were flowering in the whole patch.
 Overall participants enjoyed the walk.